dangdennis/flow-elixir-sdk/README.md

 ## Installation

+1. Run `git submodule init` initialize the git submodule.
+2. Run `git submodule update --remote` to pull the latest commit (though we expect the contracts to infrequently if ever change).

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `flow_ex` to your list of dependencies in `mix.exs`: